seebigs/bundl/README.md

 ```

 ---
-## Build Resources On-Demand!
+## Build Resources Live On-Demand!

-When you make a change to one source file, you shouldn't have to wait for **every** bundle to rebuild before you can see your changes live in a browser.
+When you make a change to one source file, you shouldn't have to switch back to command line to run a build command before you can see your changes live in a browser.
+You also shouldn't need to wait for **every** bundle to rebuild if you only want to see one or two of them.
+Use Bundl's dev server instead...
 ```js
 var myProjectBundl = bundl(targets, bundlOptions)
     .then(dependencies())